shelleyhoover/UPP465/Lessons/Lesson2.md

   - In the project log, explain which template (i.e. StoryBuilder Quick Start) you chose, or why you chose to build from “scratch”.
 (Brief, 1-2 sentences)
      - Story Map must include:
    1. At least one web map
-   2. At least one immersive section.
+   2. At least one "immersive section".
 For the purposes of this homework, “immersive section” includes:
       - If using StoryBuilder from scratch, use Block Palette Immersive Section options: Slideshow, SideCacar, and Map tour
       - If using StoryBuilder Quickstart, Sidecar, Guided map tour, and explorer map tour works.
       - If using configurable apps: Cascade Template uses an immersive section, Story Builder uses SideCar.
 You should be able to add immersive sections in the other configurable apps, but your options might be limited.